When it comes to muscle growth there is an ongoing debate whether it is better to use long or short rest periods between sets.

 Evidence that metabolic stress is one of the crucial factors in boosting the muscle growth can be found in the results of blood flow restriction exercises.
 Short rest periods are, on the other hand, known to provide higher metabolic stress and enhance the satellite cells production.

-- All things considered that short and long rest periods can have their advantages.
-While short rest periods get you increased metabolic stress, the long rest prepares your body for handling increased weights and volume.
+5. All things considered that short and long rest periods can have their advantages.
+While short rest periods get you increased metabolic stress, long rest periods prepare your body for handling increased weights and volume.

 As you start handling greater weights, you should turn to taking long rests between exercises, which will allow you a progress in training loads.
 When you reach rest periods of three minutes, finish off the exercise with a drop set or one high rep set for each muscle group.